MicrosoftDocs/sql-docs/docs/ssdt/walkthrough-extend-database-project-deployment-to-modify-the-deployment-plan.md

 -   Deploy the database project by using MSBuild and providing the appropriate parameters.

 ### Add Properties to the SQL Project (.sqlproj) File
 You must always update the SQL project file to specify the ID of the contributors you wish to run.
-You can do this in one of two ways:
+You can do update the SQL project in one of two ways:

 1. You can manually modify the .sqlproj file to add the required arguments.
 You might choose to do this if your contributor does not have any contributor arguments required for configuration, or if you do not intend to reuse the build contributor across a large number of projects.
 If you choose this option, add the following statements to the .sqlproj file after the first Import node in the file: